Artartur/CRUD/README.md

      - description - varchar(250) and Not Null
      - name - varchar(80) and Not Null
 * Change database connection data (const db on server.js)
-* npm start
+* Run npm start
 * Go to server/ directory
-* nodemon server.js - To start the backend
+* Run nodemon server.js - To start the backend

 **On Expo app, Press "Scan QR Code" and scan the QR code that is shown on terminal after running npm start**